The John Warner School has embedded the advice offered by the Department for Education concerning British values in schools. These values are:

 - Enable students to acquire a broad general knowledge of and respect of public institutions and services in England;

 - Further tolerance and harmony between different cultural traditions by enabling students to acquire an appreciation of and respect of their own and other cultures;

 - Encourage respect for democracy and support for participation in the democratic processes, including respect for the basis on which the law is made and applied in England.

 All teachers are expected to uphold British values in their working classroom and by their actions around the school.
 Specific strands will however be discussed in the following areas:

-RS, history, PSHCE, English, maths, science, PE and lifelong learning lessons.
-In addition to those classroom based activities students will encounter British values and have an opportunity to reflect on them through the School Council, which represents every form in the school, through the student leadership team, the house system and the co-curriculum.
+- RS, history, English, mathematics, science, PE and lifelong learning lessons.
+In addition to those classroom-based activities, students will encounter British values and have an opportunity to reflect on them through the School Council, which represents every form in the school, through the student leadership team, the house system and the co-curriculum.

-In addition to the above, the school assembly structure for the lower, middle and upper school and Sixth Form is designed to support British values and to encourage students to be reflective on them.
+- In addition to the above, the school assembly structure is designed to support British values and to encourage students to be reflective on them.
 This policy is regularly reviewed and we seek to give practical effect to implement British values as our highest priority.